 Safe and Reliable Operations

-Our nuclear fleet operates at world-class levels at a lower cost than our competitors.
+Our nuclear fleet operates at world-class levels.

 - The company’s 8,500 nuclear professionals continue to implement industry best practices to ensure safe, reliable operation throughout the fleet, earning numerous industry awards and recognition for their efforts.